lucindanora/deep-learning-challenge/Analysis_Report.md

 ## **Overview**
-  The purpose of this project is to create an algorithm using machine learning that will predict if applicants will be succesful with the money provided by Alphabet Soup.
+  The purpose of this project is to create an algorithm using machine learning that will predict if applicants will be successful with the money provided by Alphabet Soup.

 ## **Results**
 ## **Data Preprocessing**

    What variable(s) are the target(s) for your model?

-  - The taget vaiable is "IS_SUCCESSFUL" which will indicate if the funding was succesful or not.
+  - •	The target variable is "IS_SUCCESSFUL" which will indicate if the funding was successful or not.

    What variable(s) are the features for your model?

-   - The feature variables are ""APPLICATION_TYPE", "AFFILIATION CLASSIFICATION", "USE_CASE", "ORGANIZATION", "STATUS", "INCOME_AMT", "SPECIAL_CONSIDERATIONS", and
+   - •	The feature variables are ""APPLICATION_TYPE", "AFFILIATION CLASSIFICATION", "USE_CASE", "ORGANIZATION", "STATUS", "INCOME_AMT", "SPECIAL_CONSIDERATIONS", and "ASK_AMT"
-       "ASK_AMT"

   What variable(s) should be removed from the input data because they are neither targets nor features?